-Spanning an incredible 3 acres in South Austin, the Barton Springs Pool is fed by underground springs that stay 68-70 degrees year-round.
+Spanning 3 acres, the Barton Springs Pool is fed by underground springs that stay 68-70 degrees year-round.
 For reference, that’s about 10-14 degrees cooler than the average swimming pool.
-Jumping in can be a shock, but we got used to it quickly, and the cold is very welcome on a sweltering Texas afternoon.
+Jumping in can be a shock, but we got used to it quickly, and the cold is welcome on a sweltering Texas afternoon.

-Barton Springs is open almost every day of the year, but it’s closed during the day on Thursdays for regular cleaning.
+Barton Springs is open year-round, but it’s closed during the day on Thursdays for regular cleaning.

-One of Austin’s most iconic street art pieces started out as a love note and has taken on a life of its own in merchandise, pop culture, and even as a gif on Instagram.
-The “I Love You So Much” mural on the side of Jo’s Coffee on South Congress Avenue is one of the most popular places to visit in Austin for photos.
-There is also the “Hi, How Are You?” mural made famous by Kurt Cobain and the all-about-Austin postcard “Greetings from Austin” on the side of Roadhouse Relics, just to name a few.
+One of the city’s most iconic street art pieces started out as a love note and has taken on a life of its own in merchandise, pop culture, and even as a gif on Instagram.
+The “I Love You So Much” mural on the side of Jo’s Coffee on South Congress Avenue is one of the most popular places to visit for photos.
+There is also the “Hi, How Are You?” mural made famous by Kurt Cobain and the postcard “Greetings from Austin” on the side of Roadhouse Relics, just to name a few.

 Keep your eyes open for other great works as you walk around the city or put together a tour of your favorites.

-Jester King is one of the best craft breweries in Austin and possibly my sister’s favorite place.
+Jester King is one of the area’s best craft breweries and possibly my sister’s favorite place.
 On the outskirts of the city, Jester King brews farmhouse ales and barrel-aged wild ales on a 165-acre property they call “the farm.”

 Growing up in Dallas, we learned a thing or two about good BBQ, and Austin is home to some of the best in the country.

 One favorite that we’ve returned to again and again is The Salt Lick.
 Their award-winning brisket, ribs, sausage, and pulled pork are slow-cooked in their famous pits in the Texas Hill Country.
-Their main location is a half-hour from downtown in Driftwood, so you’ll need a car to make the trip, or you can visit their restaurant in the Austin airport or in nearby Round Rock.
+Their main location is a half-hour from downtown in Driftwood, or you can visit their restaurant in the airport or in nearby Round Rock.

-With unusual sketches, comedy bits, and some magic thrown in, Esther’s Follies has been entertaining Austin for over 40 years.
+With unusual sketches, comedy bits, and some magic thrown in, Esther’s Follies has entertained the city for over 40 years.
 In five shows each weekend, the modern-day vaudeville show treats viewers to a healthy dose of satire and off-beat comedy.
-The shows are full of surprises, and one thing we didn’t expect is that they use their windows overlooking Sixth Street to their advantage–some of the action takes place right outside on the street in downtown Austin.
+The shows are full of surprises, and one thing we didn’t expect is that they use their windows overlooking Sixth Street to their advantage–some of the action takes place right outside on the street in downtown.

-Ranch 616 is the home of Austin’s unofficial cocktail, Ranch Water.
-Trying it is one of the must-do Austin activities.
+Ranch 616 is the home of Austin’s unofficial cocktail, Ranch Water, so trying it is a must.

 With tequila, lime juice, and orange liqueur, Ranch Water’s ingredients bear a striking similarity to those in a margarita, but it’s topped off with many Austinites’ favorite drink–the sparkling mineral water called Topo Chico.
 It’s light, refreshing, and packs a surprising punch, so make sure to hydrate along the way.